juliogomez/netdevops/README.md

             interface.set_description("Interface disabled per Policy")
 ```

 This is essentially the process that you, as a human, would go through to complete the same task.
 By taking the time to codify it (write it down in a machine interpretable language), you can now ask the computer to do the task whenever you need it done.
 You, the human, are providing the intelligence (what needs to be done and how it should be done), while letting the computer do the boring and repetitious work (which is what it does best).
-Win-Win.

 <p align="center">
 <img src="imgs/6not.jpg">